ahowe444/decomp_hw2/README.md

 4) I concatenate these 50 dim vectors into a 100 dim vector and pass it through a feed forward linear layer.
 There is no ReLU since it will only reduce information content.
 5) Feed forward output head straight to the CrossEntropyLoss which itself computes the softmax.

+### Q2
+I did not use any additional features, because I figured that using a BiLSTM which is a recurrent architecture would automatically encode information more effectively than I could have by feature engineering.

 **NOTE** I tried to add other linear layers and ReLU between them but this reduced accuracy.